Certified Seed

 College of Agricultural, Consumer and Environmental Sciences, New Mexico State University

 The certification process requires that the crop pass both field inspection and laboratory analysis.
-The field must be planted from the proper class of seed, have adequate isolation, and be free of objectionable weeds and diseases.
+The field must be planted from the proper class of seed, have adequate isolation, and be free of objectionable weeds, noxious weeds and diseases.

 There are generally four classes of seed in the certification process.
 These are breeder, foundation, registered, and certified.
-Breeder seed, the true variety, is the highest class seed and comes directly from the plant breeder.
+Breeder seed, the true variety, is the highest-class seed and comes directly from the plant breeder.
 The next highest class is foundation seed.
 This seed is grown from breeder seed.
 Registered seed, grown from foundation seed, is the next highest class of seed.
 Certified seed is grown from either foundation or registered seed.
-Often the registered class is omitted, leaving three classes: breeder, foundation, and certified.

 Once the field has passed inspection, a sample of the seed must be sent to an official seed laboratory for analysis, testing for factors including germination and purity.
-Purity refers to the percentage of pure seed, other crop seed, weed seed, and inert matter (dirt, stems, broken seeds, etc.).
+Purity refers to the percentage of pure seed, other crop seed, weed seed, and inert matter (soil, stems, broken seeds, etc.).
 Germination assesses seed viability and quality.
 The seed must meet the standards set by the official seed certifying agency.

 Seed that has passed the field inspection and the laboratory analysis can be tagged as certified seed.
 In addition to the certified tag there must also be an analysis tag.
 The analysis is most often printed on the back of the certified tag, but it may also be a separate tag.
 Regardless of how the analysis is presented, it must contain the information that follows.